 What to do in Venice, Italy

 There are definitely a few must-see attractions in Venice, Italy.
-If you only have a few days in Venice, you will likely want to stay somewhere within walking distance to a lot of those attractions.
+If you only have one day in Venice or just a few days to spend sightseeing, you will likely want to stay somewhere within walking distance to a lot of those attractions.
 Although it’s one of the more expensive cities in Italy because it appeals to tourists, it’s still possible to visit Venice on a budget.
 Several of the things on our list of what to do in Venice, Italy are free or cost a very minimal amount of money.
 The number one thing to do in Venice is to simply enjoy the unique atmosphere of the city, and here are the five best places and ways to do that.

 San Marco Square